 Shakespeare Summer School

-The course draws on the classical aspects of RADA's core teaching, combining rehearsal of text with classes in essential skills.
+The comprehensive curriculum embraces aspects of RADA's core teaching, combining rehearsal of text with classes in essential skills.

-Please remember that this is a physically demanding course, and that, while any specific needs will be taken fully into account, and that there is no upper age limit, participants must be reasonably fit.
+Please remember that, although there is no upper age limit, this is a physically demanding course.
+While any specific needs will be taken fully into account, participants must be reasonably fit.

 Fluent, confident knowledge of the English language is essential.

 You will work in two ‘companies’ of between 12 and 16 people.
 Each company has a professional director.
 You will undertake a detailed scene study on one or more of Shakespeare's plays during the four-week course, culminating in an informal sharing with another company.

 In the same group you will have classes in dance, clown, mask, physical performance, stage fighting, basics of Shakespeare acting and a masterclass conducted by a distinguished practitioner.

 In a second company, you will have classes in voice, singing, Alexander Technique, sonnets and monologues.
 At particular times during the course there are informal sharings of clown, sonnets and monologues.
 All companies are structured so that each student has the best possible chance of making progress at the most appropriate pace.

 Details regarding accommodation will be sent out if you are offered a place on the course.